open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/_index.md

 - More out of the box instrumentation than the OpenTelemetry starter

-The *OpenTelemetry Spring Boot starter* can help you in the following
+The *OpenTelemetry Spring Boot starter* can help you with:
-cases:

 - *Spring Boot Native image applications* for which the OpenTelemetry Java agent does not work
-- *Startup overhead* of the OpenTelemetry Java agent exceeds your requirements
+- *Startup overhead* of the OpenTelemetry Java agent exceeding your requirements
-- OpenTelemetry Java agent might not work if your application already uses another Java monitoring agent
+- A Java monitoring agent already used because the OpenTelemetry Java agent might not work with the other agent
-- You can use the *Spring Boot configuration files* (`application.properties`, `application.yml`) to configure the OpenTelemetry Spring Boot starter which doesn't work with the OpenTelemetry Java agent
+- *Spring Boot configuration files* (`application.properties`,
+  `application.yml`) to configure the OpenTelemetry Spring Boot starter which doesn't work with the OpenTelemetry Java agent